 Share our animated spondylitis awareness video, “Could Spondylitis be the Cause of Your Chronic Back / Joint Pain?”
 Send people to our website where they'll find a host of information about AS and related diseases.
 And use Key Messages to talk about the prevalence and impact of spondylitis.

 SAA developed a training video for emergency first responders to raise awareness about the special needs of spondylitis patients in emergency situations.

 Interested in exhibiting to raise spondylitis awareness at a local Health Fair?
 SAA can provide educational and promotional materials and informative talking points.

-Contact SAA’s Programs Coordinator, Cynthia Rodriguez, to learn more and get started.
-You can reach Cynthia at Programs@spondylitis.org.
+Contact SAA’s Programs Coordinator, Rachel Zaimont, to learn more and get started.
+You can reach Rachel at Programs@spondylitis.org.